 University Mentor Programs

-WiTT partners with MTSU, Lipscomb University, and Belmont University to provide mentors to female students in their technology related programs.
+WiTT partners with MTSU, Lipscomb University, Belmont University, and Tennessee State University to provide mentors to female students in their technology related programs.
 WiTT volunteers help these students learn about the many career options in technology and support them along their academic journey and beyond.

 T.W.I.S.T.E.R. – Tennessee Women in Science, Technology, Engineering and Research